 Invoice factoring: Invoice factoring is not quite a loan.
 Instead, you’ll sell your invoices at a discount in exchange for immediate cash.

 Equipment loans: If you need a specific piece of equipment, many suppliers offer a financing option.
 For example, many dealers offer financing if you need a work truck.
 Even though this is an expensive option, it could get you the tools you need.
+You might like to read more about equipment financing for startups in our other article.

 Airbnb loans: If you own a vacation rental property or plan to purchase one, an Airbnb loan can help you to fund the purchase, renovation, or other property-related expenses.
 Find out where to find the best Airbnb loans.